CE Writer's Guidelines for Nurses

 The Submission Process

-- Before writing a word, contact Martha Tice, MS, RN, clinical nursing editorial directors to discuss your idea 408-775-8665 or firstname.lastname@example.org.
+- Before writing a word, contact Maria Morales (703-991-5266 or firstname.lastname@example.org) or Sooa Devereaux (847-908-8020, email@example.com), to discuss your idea .
 We are looking for manuscripts that are original and practical, useful and informative for any nurse, yet innovative and entertaining.
 We look for topics that cover the "holes" in the literature, gaps in practice, important subjects that have been missed or undercovered — what nurses need to know before they know they need to know it.
 For a sense of what we publish, go to our website: our homepage.

-- After your topic is approved, email your module goal, objectives, outline and curriculum vitae, signed author agreement and vested interest disclosure statement in attachments to the clinical nursing editorial director.
+- After your topic is approved, email your module goal, objectives, outline and curriculum vitae, signed author agreement and vested interest disclosure statement in attachments to the clinical nursing editor.
 She will review your materials, let you know whether any changes are required before you begin to write and discuss the deadline for submission of your manuscript.
-Once you complete your manuscript, please email it to her in an attachment.
+Once you complete your manuscript, please email it to her in an attachment with the completed Inclusion Point Checklist.
+The checklist will be included in the initial email to you.

 - Paid peer reviewers (experts in your subject matter) will rigorously review your manuscript.
 In about three to five weeks, we will notify you about their decision.
 If reviews are favorable, you will be asked to revise the manuscript according to their suggestions.

 - When your manuscript is in its final version, you will receive an edited copy for your approval.
 The only changes you may make at that point are those related to accuracy or clarity of information.
-CE modules are published on our website, NURSE.com, and/or in the print edition of NURSE.com.
+CE modules are published on our website, NURSE.com.

 - Continuing education accrediting requirements require a signed disclosure statement and CV or resume be reviewed before development of the activity.
-As indicated above, email these documents along with the signed author agreement and W-9 before you begin writing.
-A typed or electronic signature are acceptable.
+As indicated above, email these documents along with the signed independent contractor agreement and W-9 before you begin writing.
+A typed or electronic signature is acceptable.
 Submission of all documents will be required prior to payment of any honorarium.

 Honoraria are awarded on an individual basis.